 The Financial Statements of the District report information utilizing the full accrual basis of accounting.
 The Financial statements conform to accounting principles, which are generally accepted in the United States of America and consist of three interrelated statements designed to provide the reader with relevant, understandable data on the District's financial condition and operating results.
-They are the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; and the Statement of Cash Flows.
+They are the Statement of Net Position; the Statement of Revenues, Expenses, and Changes in Net Position; the Statement of Cash Flows; the Statement of Fiduciary Net Position; and the Statement of Changes in Fiduciary Net Position.

-The Statement of Net Position includes information on the District's assets, deferred outflows, liabilities, and deferred inflows of resources, which provide information about the nature and amount of investments in resources (assets), the obligation to District creditors (liabilities), and is a way to measure financial position.
+The Statement of Net Position includes information on the District's assets, deferred outflows of resources, liabilities, and deferred inflows of resources, and about the nature and amount of investments in resources (assets), the obligation to District creditors (liabilities), and is a way to measure financial position.
 Over time, increases or decreases in the District's net position may serve as a useful indicator of whether its financial position is improving or deteriorating.
 Other factors, such as economic conditions, population growth, and new or changing government legislation should also be taken into consideration.

-The Statement of Revenues, Expenses and Changes in Net Position identifies the District's revenues and expenses for the fiscal year ended June 30, 2020.
+The Statement of Revenues, Expenses and Changes in Net Position identifies the District's revenues and expenses for the fiscal year ended June 30, 2021.
 It provides information on operations over the past fiscal year and can be used to determine whether the District has recovered its actual and projected costs through user fees and other charges.